ghiscoding/excel-builder-vanilla/README.md

 Before submitting a PR (pull request), please make sure that you followed these steps for a better chance of a successfull PR:

 1. make sure that you have already executed `pnpm install`
-2. run the Biome lint npm script (or use step 4)
+2. run the Biome lint npm script (or simply use step 4)
    - `pnpm run biome:lint:write`
-3. run the Biome code formatting npm script (or use step 4)
+3. run the Biome code formatting npm script (or simply use step 4)
    - `pnpm run biome:format:write`
 4. run a full Build (this will also run Biome lint/format, so you could skip step 2)
    - `pnpm run build`